NYPD finding more and more ‘ghost guns’ — assembled from kits without serial numbers, sold without background checks

 Polymer80 and other companies that sell gun parts have insisted in court cases that their products don’t meet the federal definition of a gun.

-Former New Jersey attorney general Gurbir Grewal in 2018 sued U.S. Patriot Armory, a manufacturer based in California, after it sold an AR-15 assault rifle kit to an undercover investigator.
+In 2018, former New Jersey Attorney General Gurbir Grewal sued U.S. Patriot Armory, a manufacturer based in California, after it sold an AR-15 assault rifle kit to an undercover investigator.

 The suit charged that Patriot Armory violated New Jersey law by selling guns in the state.
 It also said the company committed fraud by claiming to New Jerseyans that its products were legal.